BBVA/Overlord/overview.draft.md

 In order to ensure Rule's inmutability the Parametrization it's a complete separated solution.

 ## Implementations Problems
-Keep the same Rule across the different environments on different companies.
+Keep the same Rule across the different environments on different organizations and even projects.
 Rules are thought as a communication's tool.
-Are interchangeable across contexts and context can't "contaminate" the rule.
+They are interchangeable across contexts and context can't "contaminate" the rule.

-No everyone can modify all parameters.
-There is diferent kind of parameters and users to match, as it's described in the Actors Documentation.
+Not everyone can modify every parameter.
+There is diferent kind of parameters and users to match, as it's described in the Actors Documentation (TODO link).

 ## Solution architecture
 The current set of parameters are: